NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 ### Known Issues and Workarounds

-* TARGET CGI BAMs in the Legacy Archive for the following aliquots should not be used because they were not repaired and re­-concatenated into their original composite BAM files by CGHub.
+* TARGET CGI BAMs in the Legacy Archive for the following aliquots should not be used because they were not repaired and re­concatenated into their original composite BAM files by CGHub.
     * TARGET-20-PASJGZ-04A-02D
     * TARGET-30-PAPTLY-01A-01D
     * TARGET-20-PAEIKD-09A-01D